-When to suspect head and spine injuries
+When to suspect head and spine injuries:

-- A fall from a height greater than the victim's height. - Any bicycle, skateboarding, rollerblade mishap. - Any injury involving severe blunt force to the head or trunk, such as from a bat or line drive baseball. - Any injury that penetrates the head or trunk, such as impalement. - A motor vehicle crash involving a driver or passengers not wearing safety belts.
+- A fall from a height greater than the victim's height. - Any bicycle, skateboarding, rollerblade mishap. - Any injury involving severe blunt force to the head or trunk, such as from a bat or line - A person found unconscious for unknown reasons. - Any person thrown from a motor vehicle. - ➤ Any person struck by a motor vehicle.